seanjames777/SML-Language-Definition/README.md

 The example theme will be available under Preferences>Color Scheme menu.

 To browse snippets, use the Tools>Snippets menu while editing a .sml file.
+You can also directly use a snippet by typing the name and pressing tab.
+For example, type 'let' and then press tab to insert a let block.

 #Development: